univapay/univapay-node/README.md

 ### Polling

-After creating a charge the status will be initialized to `peding`.
+After creating a charge the status will be initialized to `pending`.
 It will become `successful` or `failed`after API fully processes it.
-You can poll the charge if you need to know when the charge bacomes `failed` or `suceeded`:
+You can poll the charge if you need to know when the charge becomes `failed` or `successful`:

 ```typescript
 import SDK from "univapay-node";